theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 ..
 [5] While this proposal took a great deal of inspiration from the work in
        this area done by the Idris community, the proposal differs from their approach in a key detail.
-See the section "Why not scoped annotations?" for further discussion on this.
+See the section `Why not scoped annotations?`_ for further discussion on this.